Animus Possession: Are you a ball busting bitch?Anja van Kralingen

 As this post focus on the woman’s relationship with her Animus, what needs to be understood is that this masculine image is unconscious, and has his roots in the relationship she had with her father.
 A woman’s experience of her personal father puts the flesh on the inborn archetype of the Animus and both defines her attitude towards men and the functioning of her inner masculinity.
 In Jungian psychology, the first step is to individuation is integrating your shadow.
 After that follows the integration of the Anima and/or Animus.

 We all know at least one woman who has become possessed by her Animus.
 She is a ball busting bitch.
-These woman walk around with stinkwood penises, beating both men and woman over the head with it, insisting that they know it all and know it all better than everyone else!
+These women walk around with stinkwood penises, beating both men and women over the head with it, insisting that they know it all and know it all better than everyone else!
 This Animus Hound is never wrong.
 She knows everything.
 She inflicts an unstoppable, unconscious flow of talk on others, in which she has an unyielding conviction.

 The Animus hound usually suffers from a weak and uncertain feminine image and a damaged instinct.
 Her mother was not available either emotionally or physically.
 This makes her vulnerable to Animus possession.
-This woman has a negative image about her femininity and is usually highly critical and judgmental of other woman.
+This woman has a negative image about her femininity and is usually highly critical and judgmental of other women.
 She herself is vain, false and jealous, but is not aware of it and projects it out, labelling others as vain, false and jealous.

 The Animus in this woman has one goal, and that is to pull her away from life and cut her off from it.
 He prevents this woman from entering a spiritual life and keeps her focused on the material physical world.
 She suffers from a Will to Power, a psychological imbalance which affects her relatedness to others and the world in the most insidious way.
 When the feeling life (Eros) is missing, the result is someone who pursues and values only the intellect, resulting in a stiff attitude, lacking warmth and feeling.